reikapika/ghFwrsService/readme.md

 This problem has been broke down into two parts:
 * 1) get the user and the followers_url in one API call (pass in authentication in headers or parameters to avoid rate limit)
 * 2) get the actual list of followers of this user using the followers_url in another API call (upon successfully called the followers_url endpoint, increment the page number so it will fetch the next payload when the "load more" button is clicked)
 * If I had more time to spend on this problem, I would write some unit tests for the backend routes and assert the AJAX calls is working well.
 On the frontend, perhaps I would look into Jasmine for JS testing or Selenium.
 Moreover, I would spend more time on coming up with additional edge cases and conditions to improve the quality of the service.
-At current stage, this service needs more security and stability.
+At current stage, this service is more like a beta testing model since there are some minor things that need to be taken care of if I had more time to work on it.

 ## Technical choices 🙈